IN THIS ARTICLE:

 From the full ledger window, the payment will still be listed for your records.
 However, you will notice the amount in the total Applied/Refunded column will match the full amount of the payment.
 You will also notice, if you change the view at the top left of the window from Payments to Refunds, the information is also listed there and the Balance at the top right of the window will no longer include that payment.

 If a charge was associated with the payment you just refunded, you will also need to correct the charge to balance the family account.
-For more information about correcting the charges on that family's ledger, read this article.

-If you need to zero out a charge, the best practice is to delete the original charge and then record a new backdated charge in it's place for $0.
+If you need to zero out a charge, the best practice is to delete the original charge and then record a new backdated charge in its place for $0.
 This will preserve all history of the program and charge category for any applied and refunded amounts shown in financial reports.